 To determine how many lives would be saved with the implementation of interlock devices, researchers analyzed U.S. records of traffic accidents and deaths.
 They then estimated how many fatalities and injuries could be prevented during the first year if this technology was put in all new vehicles.
 They also assumed that it would take approximately 34 years for all vehicles currently in use to be replaced.

 This new alcohol screening system is designed to prevent drivers from starting their vehicle with a blood alcohol content level at or above 0.08.
-It is also different from standard ignition interlock devices because the tests take less than half of a second to complete.
+It is also different from standard ignition interlock devices because the tests take less than half a second to complete.
 Additionally, this system determines a driver’s BAC level through the fingertips or the breath using infrared light.

 Currently, this alcohol screening tool is still under development, states the New York Daily News.
 Those who are working on it believe that it may not be ready for use for at least another five to eight years.